platonvin/platonvin.github.io/sources/articles/how_i_render_voxels.md

 : Array of materials.
 Currently, limited by 255 (256, but first one is never accessed and represent "air")

 `Voxel`
 : An index into a material palette (so, data of voxel is its material).
-Represented by single `u8`. `0` means "air" - emtpy voxelz
+Represented by single `u8`. `0` means "air" - empty voxelы

 `Model`
 : A free-form, self-aligned (so not world-aligned) voxel mesh of any size (up to 255x255x255 to fit in `u8`).